-In this case, the effects were controlled by a specific protein in the brain known as Creb (cyclic AMP response binding element), although the stimulating factor in the blood was not identified.
+In this case, a specific protein in the brain known as Creb (cyclic AMP response binding element) controlled the effects, although the stimulating factor in the blood was not identified.

 The development and control of the brain involves numerous molecular signals, and a recent study has found yet another link between young blood and brain development.
 A protein in the brain, Tet2, declines with age, but mice whose brains have been given a boost of Tet2 are able to grow new brain cells and they improve at mouse-learning tasks.

-Such a boost in Tet2 can be provided by the presence of young blood because in these experiments, old mice who are joined to young mice in a parabiosis have an increase in Tet2 in their brain.
+The presence of young blood can provide such a boost in Tet2 because, in these experiments, old mice who are joined to young mice in a parabiosis have an increase in Tet2 in their brain.
 This provides yet another clue to the mechanism by which young blood acts on the brain.

 While old mice show benefit from transfusions of young mouse blood, the opposite is also true: young mice show signs of ageing when exposed to their elder’s blood.
 It appears there are not just “youth proteins” present in young blood, but also “elder proteins” in the blood of older animals.

 Hanadie Yousef at Stanford University has identified a protein called VCAM1 that increases with age and causes signs of ageing when injected into young mice.
-What’s particularly interesting is that in her studies, these effects can be blocked by an antibody to VCAM1.
+What’s particularly interesting is that, in her studies, an antibody to VCAM1 can block these effects.

 Quest for targeted therapies

 So, where does this lead us today?
 Can teenagers full of young blood rest safely from elderly vampiric super-villains?